 In my practice, I don’t get into coaching a strong emotional discharge (I leave that for the wonderful psychotherapists I know).
-Instead I use acupuncture points that act like circuit breakers.
+Instead, I use acupuncture points that act as circuit breakers.
 The pent-up energy causing the headache leaves gently and powerfully.
 Your body is taught how to circulate its energy without getting stuck.
 The irresistible urge to curse or hit or push subsides.

 6. Imagine very clearly how your life would be different without headaches.

 If your headaches are so chronic that you can’t imagine life without them, then it’s time to try.
 I find that people who have chronic pain often need help to even imagine a life without their pain.
 We become emotionally bonded with our prison.
 I give my patients permission to imagine a life without headaches.
 I hold space for the idea that they cannot seem to hold on their own.

 Try this: Go to YouTube and type in “laughing babies”.
 You’ll be smiling in no time 🙂 See if your headache diminishes.